alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 date:   2017-11-27 13:15:16 +0200
 categories: architecture
 ---
 A very high level introduction to Domain Driven Design (DDD).
 DDD is a useful technique if the application has complex business functionality.
-It will not help with big data, performance or hardware specific optimisations.
+It will not help with big data, performance or hardware specific optimizations.

 ### Notes